Osteosarcoma in children

 Surgery side effects

 If your child is having surgery, the surgeon will explain the possible complications of the surgery that your child is having.

 A small number of children may develop late side effects, sometimes many years later.
-These include a reduction in bone growth, infertility, a change in the way the heart and lungs work, and a slight increase in the risk of developing another cancer in later life.
+These include a reduction in bone growth, reduced fertility, a change in heart function, and a slight increase in the risk of developing another cancer in later life.